-Are you looking for a middle grade author to visit your school during the coming school year?
+Are you looking for a middle grade author for school visits during the coming school year?
 Maybe I could be that author!
-I offer dynamic assemblies and workshops for grades 4 through 9.
+I offer dynamic school visits for grades 4 through 9.
 If you’re interested, feel free to click on this brochure for more information:

 “I read ALAN COLE IS NOT A COWARD out loud to my 5th and 6th grade English Language Arts classes.
 They loved it.
 It was the last book of the year, and I read it all the way up to the end, when the kids are starting to smell summer coming and get a bit antsy about still being in school.
 But when it was time to read ALAN COLE, my kids were eager, still, silent, and listening.
 Their reactions to the book were also priceless.
 They laughed out loud, gasped, and groaned almost in unison.
 They lived Alan’s story along with him and you could tell they were feeling his emotions as if they were their own.
 In fact, my kids loved ALAN COLE so much than when the next school year came around and ALAN COLE DOESN’T DANCE was released, I had a record number of middle schoolers (more than half of our school!) in my classroom for our optional lunchtime book club.
 They loved reading the book.
 Eric Bell runs a twitter account for one of the characters and it was such a fun way for my kids to interact with the book.
 We read together, talk about what happened, and tweeted with Zack.